sjstretton/screwed/00-Introduction.md

 Taxation of wealth also faces similar issues.
 It is the purpose of the taxation theory to identify a base of taxation that is unresponsive to the tax.
 So in taxing wealth, we could argue for taxation of assets rather than taxation of wealthy individuals.
 Land is a straightforward asset to tax in this way.
 Land cannot just move out of the country.
 Taxing corporate wealth is more difficult.
 We need to seek a basis of taxation that is unavoidable.
 In this book, we suggest two radical strategies.
 The first is the taxation of profit based on a formula of UK sales minus UK costs.
 This actually encourages companies to locate their costs in the UK.
 The higher the tax rate, the more operations would be moved to a UK base.
 The second is an apportionment of multi-national wealth based on where their sales are located.
 In both these cases, we use consumption as an inelastic tax base.

 # Scope
-Defining the Scope
-1. A new economic model
-2. Define the problems in scope
-   - Pollution
-   - Distribution
-3. Define the tools in scope
-   - Taxation
-   - Benefits
-   - Finance
-4. Define the systems in scope
-   - Changing the incentives of the private sector
-   - Improving the efficiency of one system the public system (taxation

 ## A New Economic Model
 This book is addressed to those who are looking for a new economic model for rich and poor countries across the world.
 The intended audience includes economists, scientists, politicians, businesspeople, other professionals, and interested members of the general public.